Omni Calculator logo

 That wasn't so hard, was it?

 We hope that our ramp calculator will be beneficial to you.
-Rate this calculator and tell us what you think about it and if it can be improved in any way.
+Rate this calculator and tell us what you think about it and if we can improve it in any way.

 How to calculate the angle of a ramp?